MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 > [!TIP]
 > Are you a business decision maker?
 Check out the [Microsoft Copilot Scenario Library](https://adoption.microsoft.com/copilot-scenario-library/)

-### Extensibility options for Microsoft Copilot for Microsoft 365
+### Types of copilot extensibility for Microsoft 365

 Now, it’s important to understand the variety of methods available for applying the capabilities of external services, apps, and data.

 > [!VIDEO https://www.youtube.com/embed/ILPOhVz9OdI]

-#### Types of copilot extensibility for Microsoft 365

 There are two distinct extension interfaces for Microsoft Copilot for end-users: standalone plugins that connect REST APIs, and declarative copilots.
 As an analogy, you can view Microsoft Copilot as something like an operating system, where plugins are services, and declarative copilots are apps.